 If you have questions about binding, please contact Samantha Jakobeit at email@example.com in the Office of Graduate Services.

-Master’s Thesis/ Doctoral Dissertation workshops for graduating students are held each semester.
-Dates coming soon.
+Master’s Thesis/ Doctoral Dissertation formatting workshops for graduating students are held each semester.
+Fall 2021 dates are:

 Contact us for information on the application process.
 Program-specific inquiries should be directed to your college, school or institute of interest.